Drinking water

 • supplied so that there is one drinking point for every 40 employees or part thereof

-• situated within 30 metres of each employee or within reach of employees who cannot leave their work task.
+• nearby or within reach of employees who cannot leave their work task.

 Design

-39. Drinking water provided by employers needs to be:
+71. Drinking water provided by employers should be:

-• hygienically provided by means of disposable or washable drinking containers or delivered by a drinking fountain so that employees do not share drinking containers.
+• hygienically provided in disposable or washable drinking containers or delivered by a drinking fountain so that employees do not share drinking containers.
+Where drinking fountains are provided, these and the filters should be regularly tested, cleaned, changed and maintained.

-To access and download the Compliance Code for Workplace Amenities and Work Environment go to this page on the WorkSafe Victoria website.
+To access and download the Compliance Code for Workplace facilities and the working environment go to this page on the WorkSafe Victoria website.

 September 2020 Ruling on breaks supports rights of workers to get a drink, go to the toilet